K. P. K. Menon

 As a IIL delegate, he attended various meetings in Tokyo, Bangkok and Malaysia and was acquainted with the Fujiwara clan.

-K. P. K., as he came to be called, later became a fierce critic of Japanese imperialist designs with regards to India and the Indian Independence League and was later arrested by the Kempeitai.
+K. P. K., as he came to be called, later became a fierce critic of Japanese imperialist designs with regard to India and the Indian Independence League and was later arrested by the Kempeitai.
 Involved with the India nationalists, he visited Kozhikode in 1946 and 1947 took a diplomatic post from 1947 to 1948.
 His arrest ultimately is said to have led to the precipitation of Mohan Singh Deb's confrontation with the Japanese high command in Singapore, where Menon was working as a lawyer and a recognized leader of the Indian community in Singapore, and his resignation from the INA in December 1942 and the collapse of the first INA.
 He was also the editor of The Great Trial of Mahatma Gandhi and Mr. Banker (1922) and also the author Chattambi Swamigal: The Great Scholar - Saint of India (1967).

 In 2014, Dr. Rajesh Rai, assistant director and senior fellow at the Institute of South Asian Studies and assistant professor of South Asian Studies Programme at National University of Singapore, published the book Indians In Singapore, 1819-1945: Diaspora In The Colonial Port-City through Oxford University Press which included Menon.